 Walk onto the Golden Gate Bridge if you can.
 You can't really appreciate the size and height unless you've walked on it, at least a little way.
 At mid-span, you stand 220 feet above the water's surface and passing ships below look like small toys.
 The distance from one vista point to another is 1.7 miles, a fun round trip if you're up to it, but even a short walk will be interesting.

 Guided Tours: Many San Francisco tour operators include the Golden Gate Bridge in their tour itineraries, but most allow only a few minutes to get out at the south vista point.
 City Guides offers regular, free walking tours.
-Stroll with them and learn who named it, how the structure cheated the law of concrete and steel, and what members of the Halfway to Hell club did to join it.
+Stroll with them and learn who named the bridge, how the structure cheated the law of concrete and steel, and what members of the Halfway to Hell Club did to join their organization.

 Even if you don't take that guided tour, you may want to learn more about the Golden Gate Bridge's history and find out some of the most fascinating facts about it.

 The Golden Gate Bridge is open to auto and bicycle traffic 24 hours a day and to pedestrians during daylight hours.
 There is a toll to drive across it, but in the southbound direction only.

 Allow half an hour to visit one of the vista points, an hour or more if you take a walk on the bridge.

 The Golden Gate Bridge is especially beautiful on a sunny day with no wind.
 In the morning, the east side will be nicely lit.
 Fog can make it nearly disappear.